AD-SDL/wei/docs/source/pages/first_workflow.rst

       #This will print out the queued job
       print(flow_status)
       #This will wait until the flow has run and then print out the final result of the flow
-      while flow_status["status"] != "finished":
+      while flow_status["status"] != WorkflowStatus.COMPLETED:
       flow_status = exp.query_job(flow_info['job_id'])
       print(flow_status)

   if __name__ == "__main__":
       main()

 Workcell Configuration
 ----------------------

 The workcell file in ``wei`` describes the robotic system in the real world.
 It is referenced in the workflow file and provides configuration details about each module involved in a workflow.

 The workcell file is organized into two main sections:

 1. ``config``: Contains configuration settings for the workcell.
 2. ``modules``: Describes the list of modules available in the workcell, including their names, types, configurations, and positions.

 Workcell Configuration (`config`)